 Every processor has a clock circuit.
 It places inside the chip.
 The circuit simply does that, it changes their values rapidly.
 The values are simple binary output “0” and “1”.
 This is basically called the CPU’s clock.

 The modern processor’s clock working and changes its binary output values very fast.
 For example, 500hz means 500 cycles per second.
 If 500KHz means 500 x 1000 = 5,00,000 cycles per second.
 Similarly, 500MHz means 500 x 10,00,000 = 50,00,00,000 cycles per second.

 Now, every time the circuit goes “on” or “off”, it’s complete one cycle.
 In that one cycle how much tasks can complete the processor, its depend on the CPU’s strength.

 Overclocking basically does, it increases the rate of speed of changing values.
 The more speed the faster will be in games and application.

-Do you need CPU overclocking?
+Do you need an Overclocking CPU?

 Well, It’s to gain extra performance in any application.
 There could be multiple reasons for overclocking.
-This could be the time it takes to open Photoshop or maybe it’s in games and then it’s frames per second.
+This could be the time it takes to open Photoshop or maybe it’s in games and then its frames per second.

 The main thing to remember is that there are lots of different components in your computer and they’re all strained in a different situation.
 So overclocking your processor might help in workloads or in games.

-Things to take care before overclocking.
+Things to take care of before overclocking CPU.

 Overclocking a CPU is pretty straightforward, it’s simple, it’s mainstream.
 But it does carry some element of risk and ultimately will probably void your warranty of your CPU.
 If something goes wrong you could damage some of your hardware.